Skip to main content

 Fifty

-Wallace drives to the museum but when sees that Kim isn't there drives to her house instead.
+Wallace drives to the museum but, when he sees that Kim isn't there, drives to her house instead.
 After a quick talk with Clare, he tells Kim that another man has been killed.
-He also tells her the he's been replaced by his boss.
+He also tells her that he's been replaced by his boss.
 He tells her he feels like he's looking for a ghost.
 He asks her why she's not at work and she replies that Clare has been having nightmares and shows him the drawing she did at school, which she doesn't remember doing.
 Kim has finished transcribing the tablets and lets Wallace read her transcript.
 The last line reads "His time has come".
 They kiss and Wallace leaves.

 Once in his car, Wallace gets a call on his two-way radio from Dayton.
 The C.I. wants him back at his office.
-When he gets there he is told another six year old called Carl Taylor wemt missing an hour ago.
+When he gets there, he is told another six-year-old, called Carl Taylor, went missing an hour ago.

 Fifty-One